Compassion In Action Network

 Shamata (Calm Abiding) Meditation

 On the Buddhist path, Calm Abiding serves as the foundation for all other practices.
 It is a technique used to develop our power of attention and bring our coarse and subtle thoughts to a restful state.
 In other words, it is resting or abiding in that peaceful state.
 We get a mini vacation from that chasing!
 Calm abiding can bring a powerful level of calm to the mind, so much so that one can rest for long periods of time without the slightest stirring of thoughts or emotions.
-Try 10 minutes of Shamata HERE.
+Try a 10-minute Shamata meditation.

 Tonglen Meditation